MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Experiments

-\paragraph*{Evaluation metrics} We evaluated the generated samples in terms of cross-modal alignment as well as the fidelity of each modality.
-To measure the cross-modal alignment, we used the AV-align score \citep{yariv2024diverse} and the ImageBind score \citep{girdhar2023imagebind} computed for audio and video embeddings (IB-AV).
+\paragraph*{Evaluation metrics} We evaluated the generated samples in terms of the cross-modal semantic alignment as well as the fidelity of each modality.
+To measure the cross-modal semantic alignment, we used the ImageBind score \citep{girdhar2023imagebind} computed for audio and video embeddings (IB-AV).
 To evaluate the fidelity of each modality, we used FVD \citep{unterthiner2018towards} for video and FAD \citep{kilgour19_interspeech} for audio.

 \paragraph*{Results} Table \ref{tab:in_domain} shows the quantitative evaluation on both the Landscape and AIST++ datasets.
 For the fidelity of each single modality, our proposed method improves both FVD and FAD.
 These results demonstrate that our proposed guidance module captures the training data distribution well and bridges the gap between the distribution of the training data and that of the generated samples.
-For the alignment score, both the AV-align and IB-AV scores are also marginally improved, illustrating our guidance module properly guides generated samples to be well-aligned across modalities.
+For the alignment score, IB-AV scores are also marginally improved, illustrating our guidance module properly guides generated samples to be well-aligned across modalities.